fkce/WizFDS/README.md

 # Authors
 WizFDS is founded by F&K Consulting Engineers Ltd - [www.fkce.pl](https://www.fkce.pl).
-Software is intensively used during common designing works.
 All code was developed mainly by Mateusz Fliszkiewicz & Michał Ilnicki.